laravel/docs/queues.md

 As you can see, like [route middleware](/docs/{{version}}/middleware), job middleware receive the job being processed and a callback that should be invoked to continue processing the job.

 After creating job middleware, they may be attached to a job by returning them from the job's `middleware` method.
-This method does not exist on jobs scaffolded by the `make:job` Artisan command, so you will need to add it to your own job class definition:
+This method does not exist on jobs scaffolded by the `make:job` Artisan command, so you will need to manually add it to your job class:

     use App\Jobs\Middleware\RateLimited;